mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 ### Step 4: Executing Commander on edited Trinity json file

-Once you've made all the necessary changes, and your script closely resembles the example above, save your changes with `ctrl + o` and then exit out of `nano` using `ctrl + x`
+Once we've made all the necessary modification, and our script closely resembles the example above, save the changes with `ctrl + o` and then exit out of `nano` using `ctrl + x`

+Next, we want to feed the json file into Commander, which will generate a bash script and allow us to run the job on our compute cluster

+The command you'll want to run is as follow:

-`/mnt/courses/biol2566/software/compbio_commander/commander --sge --preflight nmaki_trinity_template.json`
+* `/mnt/courses/biol2566/software/compbio_commander/commander --sge --preflight nmaki_trinity_template.json`

+If you execute an `ls` in your `qsub` directory, you'll see that we now have another file, one with a `.sh` suffix

 ### Step 5: Launching the Trinity shell script through qsub